-Years after Westgate, Kenya reacts swiftly to similar attack
+Kenya still hunts for explosives after deadly hotel attack

-NAIROBI, Kenya (AP) — Kenya’s information minister says the government’s quick reaction to a deadly extremist attack in Nairobi this week reflects improvements in its ability to respond to such brazen assaults on civilian targets.
+NAIROBI, Kenya (AP) — Kenyan bomb disposal experts on Thursday searched for explosives left over from the extremist attack on a Nairobi luxury hotel complex in which 21 people, plus five attackers, were killed.

-Joseph Mucheru said Thursday that the reaction of authorities when gunmen attacked the DusitD2 hotel, office and shopping complex on Tuesday was “much better handled, communicated” in comparison to the 2013 attack on the nearby Westgate Mall.
+The Kenyan government said its quick reaction to Tuesday’s assault on the DusitD2 complex reflected improvements in its ability to respond to such brazen assaults on civilian targets.
+It was “much better handled” in comparison to the 2013 attack on the nearby Westgate Mall, said Joseph Mucheru, the information minister.
+Police took hours to respond to that attack, leading to reforms.

-“The speed, the response and the conclusion of this matter was swift,” Mucheru said.
+“The speed, the response and the conclusion of this matter was swift,” the minister told journalists.

-Kenyan police said 21 people, plus five extremists, died in the latest attack.
-Kenya’s president declared that the security operation to retake the complex was over around 20 hours after it started.
+The al-Qaida-linked al-Shabab extremist group, which carried out the 2013 attack that killed 67 people, has claimed responsibility for the hotel assault.

 Most Read Nation & World Stories